pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 However, in our minimal fake plugin, this opcode doesn't really get called.
 Probably we don't reply correctly to some prior opcode.

-Anyhow, we can hack our proxy plugin, to respond to `effCpde:26` with `1` only for indices less than (e.g.) `5`.
+Anyhow, we can hack our proxy plugin, to respond to `effCode:26` with `1` only for indices less than (e.g.) `5`.
 Doing that with a plugin that has more parameters (e.g. *GVST/GSinth* has 30 parameters), REAPER will reduce the selection choice for parameters to be automated to the first five.

 So indeed, `effCanBeAutomated` seems to have the value `26`.

-So why does REAPER query this opcode for the *GSynth* plugin, but not for our own fake plugin?
+So why does REAPER query this opcode for the *GSinth* plugin, but not for our own fake plugin?
 Comparing the return values of the *GSinth* plugin with our own, there are not many differences.
 However *GSinth* returns `2400` for the `effGetVstVersion` opcode, whereas our own plugin returns the default `0`.